Court papers: Woman wrote ‘give up’ in ricin note to Trump

 WASHINGTON (AP) — A Canadian woman accused of mailing a package containing ricin to the White House included a threatening letter in which she told President Donald Trump to “give up and remove your application for this election,” according to court papers filed Tuesday.

-Pascale Ferrier, of Quebec, was arrested Sunday at the U.S.-Canada border and is due to make her first court appearance Tuesday afternoon in federal court in Buffalo, New York.
+Pascale Ferrier, of Quebec, was arrested Sunday at the U.S.-Canada border and made her first court appearance Tuesday afternoon in federal court in Buffalo, New York.
 She faces a charge of threatening the president.

 The envelope containing the toxic substance and the threatening letter was addressed to the White House but intercepted at a mail sorting facility on Friday.
 The package, postmarked from Canada, included a letter in which she referred to Trump as “The Ugly Tyrant Clown” and directed him to “give up and remove your application for this election,” according to an FBI affidavit filed in the case.